Diocesan Hunger Initiative

 “We are honored to help our neighbors in need during these difficult times,” said Bishop Thomas James Brown.
 “Jesus taught us to not love in word but in deed and we are living that mission today and every day.
 The Episcopal Diocese of Maine expects to participate in other USDA food distribution projects statewide throughout the summer.”

-The City of Portland is working with the USDA and the Episcopal Diocese of Maine in partnership with Pineland Farms to distribute these boxes.
-Each box will include the following Maine products: 5 lbs. potatoes, 6 lbs. microwavable mashed potatoes, 2 1/2 lbs. cheddar cheese, and 1/2 gallon of fresh 2% milk.
+The Episcopal Diocese of Maine distributed boxes that include Maine products like 5 lbs. potatoes, 6 lbs. microwavable mashed potatoes, 2 1/2 lbs. cheddar cheese, and 1/2 gallon of fresh 2% milk.

 You can contribute by check made out to Episcopal Diocese of Maine with subject line “Food Insecurity Fund” mailed to: